 - Deal community cards

 - Award pot to winner

-Distributing Cards This is the dealing of cards to the other players, in texas holdem, each player gets two cards face down to begin the hand and you start with the top card on the deck.
-Starting with the small blind and working clockwise, deal each player 1 card in order.
+This is the dealing of cards to the other players, in Texas Hold’em, where each player gets two cards face down to begin the hand and you start with the top card on the deck.
+Starting with the small blind and working clockwise, deal each player 1 card in order and then repeat so that all players have 2 face down cards.
 The player on the button should receive the last card.

-If you want to deal texas hold em in a casino, or even in a private game for tips, then you are going to need to know the right way to deal texas hold em.
+If you want to deal Texas Hold’em in a casino, or even in a private game for tips, then you are going to need to know the right way to deal Texas Hold’em.
 You will need to know how to shuffle, pitch and deal cards like a pro.
 To deal in one of these games can be really lucrative with players tipping a dollar or two from virtually every hand of poker you deal.
 That can add up to a lot of money for a few hours work, but you will need to know how to deal poker like a pro.
-There are tons of techniques and how to’s to learn to deal texas holdem poker as if you are a casino dealer like:
+There are tons of techniques and how-to’s to learn to deal Texas Hold’em poker as if you are a casino dealer, such as,

 - How to shuffle